fengzilong/eslint-formatter-mo/README.md

 > [!NOTE]
 > This library was moved to ESM from v2.
 >
-> If ESM doesn't work well with your Node.js version, check the 1.x version for CJS compatibility.
+> If v2 doesn't work well with your Node.js version, check the 1.x version for better compatibility.

 # Features